ProActive44/ProActive44/README.md

 # Hi there! 👋

-I'm **Prasad Mhaske**, an aspiring full-stack web developer passionate about building web applications.
+I'm **Prasad Mhaske**, an full-stack web developer passionate about building web applications.
 Welcome to my GitHub profile!
 Here you'll find some of my projects and contributions.
 Feel free to explore and connect with me.

-## 🔜 Current Project

-- [**BuyCars.com**](https://github.com/ProActive44/Buy_cars_Attryb): Working on a mern project In order to apply and practice all the concepts that have learned till now...and trying learn new technologies.